-In Paris, at 73 Rue du Faubourg Saint-Honoré, there is the Grand Musée du Parfum (Great Museum of Perfume), a marvellous piece of super-modern architecture in a centuries-old building, which opened in December 2016.
+In Paris, at 3-5 Square de l’Opéra Louis Jouvet, Paris, there is Fragonard’s Nouveau Musée du Parfum (New Museum of Perfume), one of nine museums dedicated to perfume.
+They have another two museums in Paris, one in Eze, and three in Grasse.
+The New Museum of Perfume, which is a marvellous piece of super-modern architecture in a centuries-old building, opened in December 2016.
 There you can literally smell the history and highlights of perfume.
-In particular, you can experience how perfumes are synthesized or composed by watching and listening to Jason Bruges’ Perfume Organ.
+In particular, you can experience how perfumes are synthesized or composed by watching and listening to Jason Bruges’ “Scent Constellation”.
 If you can’t get to a laboratory or you have no opportunity to compose a poem, a painting or a piece of music yourself, this would be the next best way to experience the process of artistic composition in perfume.

 “The alchemy of perfume mixing through the layering of essences is brought to life via the Perfume Organ by Jason Bruges where each perfume ingredient is represented by a musical note and a ray of light, evoking the lower, middle and upper fragrance notes perfumers use to compose a perfume.”
 (Vasilis Lagios, Sensory Revelations: Le Grand Musée Du Parfum, Paris, designfather.com)